hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And cons his task, as children do their prayers;
 >
-> With book in hand, like boys called up to read,
+> With book in hand, like boys called up to read[^152],
 >
 > They stand and cut a sorry sight indeed;

->
+[^152]: The majority of Dancers presume to stand up publicly to dance quadrilles before they have learnt them, and depend on learning the figures from the book while standing up in the set.
+Thus, whilst they are attentively conning their lessons, they frequently lose part of the tune, end in their endeavours to overtake the time, generally spoil the figure, and throw the dance into confusion.

 > They reading stand, till half the strain is done,
 >
 > Then in their fright, like bunted rabbits run;